List of Star Trek: Voyager novels: Relaunch novels

 Interlinked novels set after the episode "Endgame".
 Homecoming (2003) and The Farther Shore (2003), by Christie Golden, detail the aftermath of Voyager's surprise return to Earth.
-From 2004 to 2009, characters from Voyager appeared in other Star Trek relaunch novels, as well as the Star Trek: Titan flagship series.
-Full Circle (2009) and Unworthy (2009), by Kirsten Beyer, served as a soft reset to the continuity of the series by resolving several Voyager-related plots and changes introduced in Star Trek novels published after Enemy of My Enemy (2004).
-Full Circle ties into Star Trek: Destiny, and its sequel series Typhon Pact.
+From 2004 to 2009, Voyager characters appeared in other Star Trek relaunch novels.
+Full Circle (2009) and Unworthy (2009), by Kirsten Beyer, served as a soft reset to the continuity of the series by resolving several Voyager-related plots introduced in novels published after Enemy of My Enemy (2004).

+Full Circle ties into Star Trek: Destiny and its sequel series Typhon Pact.